-THE DEPARTMENT OF THE TREASURY | OFFICE OF FINANCIAL STABILITY are tested in this manner.
+In order to test compliance with laws and regulations, OFS maps the requirements of each applicable law or regulation to controls that support the requirements.
+The majority of the laws and regulations applicable to OFS are tested in this manner.
 In instances where OFS cannot leverage specific controls, OFS either performs alternative evaluation procedures or, through adherence to the guidance provided by Treasury, checks that controls are in place to meet guidance concerns and specifications where they apply.